 Charu A. Chandrasekhar is a litigation partner in Debevoise & Plimpton LLP’s New York office and a member of the firm’s White Collar & Regulatory Defense and Data Strategy & Security Groups.
 She has substantial experience in counseling clients on the SEC’s cybersecurity regulations, recordkeeping requirements, and artificial intelligence examinations and enforcement.
 Previously, Chandrasekhar served as an assistant regional director in the SEC’s Division of Enforcement and as the founding chief of the Division’s Retail Strategy Task Force.
 She also served in the Division of Enforcement’s Market Abuse Unit and clerked for the Honorable Sonia Sotomayor when she sat on the U.S. Court of Appeals for the Second Circuit.

-Johanna Collins-Wood is the deputy general counsel at Bitwise Asset Management and the chief compliance officer of Bitwise Investment Manager, an SEC-registered investment adviser.
+Johanna Collins-Wood is the general counsel and head of compliance, U.S. asset management, at Bitwise Asset Management and the chief compliance officer of Bitwise Investment Manager, an SEC-registered investment adviser.
 Prior to Bitwise, she advised innovative financial technology companies at the law firms Wilson Sonsini Goodrich and Rosati and Troutman Pepper Hamilton Sanders.
-A graduate of Duke Law School and Duke University, and a member of Phi Beta Kappa, Collins-Wood began her career in the London office of Davis Polk & Wardwell, where she advised entrepreneurial companies on their initial public offerings in Europe and the U.S. She also serves on several non-profit boards focused on education and the arts.
+A graduate of Duke Law School and Duke University, and a member of Phi Beta Kappa, Collins-Wood began her career at Davis Polk & Wardwell, where she was a member of the capital markets group.

 Dean Conway, shareholder of Carlton Fields, is a seasoned regulatory and trial lawyer with more than two decades of experience in complex securities enforcement, litigation, and regulatory compliance.
 While serving as an assistant chief litigation counsel at the SEC, Conway first-chaired all aspects of high-profile enforcement actions that encompassed the entire scope of the Division of Enforcement’s program, including public company disclosure, accounting and internal controls violations, investment advisers, broker-dealers, insider trading, and cybersecurity.
 He also advised on investigative strategy, charging decisions, and litigation risk, including providing pre-filing guidance to the SEC’s Asset Management Unit.
 Conway additionally advised on enforcement matters and regulatory policy while serving as counsel to an SEC commissioner.